DataDog/integrations-core/docs/index.rst

 The Datadog Check Toolkit
 -------------------------

-The :ref:`datadog_checks` toolkit provides a set of functionalities used by any Agent based Integration:
+The :ref:`datadog_checks_base` package provides a set of functionalities used by any Agent based Integration:

-* :meth:`datadog_checks.checks.base.AgentCheck`, the base class that every Agent-based Integration is derived from.
+* :class:`~datadog_checks.base.checks.base.AgentCheck`, the base class that every Agent-based Integration is derived from.
 * :ref:`Prometheus <prometheus>` and :ref:`OpenMetrics <openmetrics>` facilities.
 * Boilerplate code implementing common operations.
 * A testing framework that can be used independently of the Agent.

+The :ref:`datadog_checks_dev` package provides tools to ease development and testing:

+* A global ``pytest`` fixture exposing the test framework.
+* Many utilities to assist with common tasks such as IO and environment setup/tear down.
+* A rich CLI, :ref:`ddev`, to run tests & E2E environments, manage dependencies, create new integrations, etc.

 Table of Contents